 This way, you can bend forward without having pain.

 Make sure that you bend this way every time you pick something up.
 Because you’ve moved with a stiff back for so many times, you do it more often then you think.

 So first do everything very consciously to make sure you do it the right way.
-This means picking up your shoes, your kid or a shopping back like this.
+That means picking up your shoes, your kid or shopping bag like this.